Ōmori Station (Shizuoka)

 Ōmori Station (大森駅, Ōmori-eki) is a railway station in the city of Kosai, Shizuoka Prefecture, Japan, operated by the third sector Tenryū Hamanako Railroad.

 Lines

 Ōmori Station is served by the Tenryū Hamanako Line, and is located 65.0 kilometers from the starting point of the line at Kakegawa Station.

 Station layout

-The station has one side platform serving a single bi-sexual track.
+The station has one side platform serving a single bi-directional track.
 The station is unattended.